 •Doxxing: Publishing personal information online without consent, such as home addresses or phone numbers.

-•Image-based sexual abuse (also known as "revenge porn") where images or videos that depict nudity or sexual activity are shared without the photographed individual's consent, including fakes (where the image has been manipulated) and up-skirting (photos taken up a person's skirt without their consent).
+•Image-based sexual abuse (also known as "revenge porn") where images or videos that depict nudity or sexual activity are shared without the photographed individual's consent, including fakes (where the image has been generated by AI or otherwise manipulated using image editing software) and up-skirting (photos taken up a person's skirt without their consent).

 •Unsolicited nudes: Includes “dick pics”, i.e. nude photos that are sent to a receiver who has not consented or shown interest in receiving such material.

 •Sextortion: Using sexually intimate material as a means of blackmail, i.e. by threatening to share or distribute such material online.